28thsly/laravel-customs/README.md

 }
 ```

-**With LaravelCustoms, you don't have to import mulitple classes anymore.
+**But now, with LaravelCustoms, you don't have to import mulitple classes anymore.
 Instead, you import a single class like so:**
 ```
 <?php